 The Hatfield Public Library is a small community library serving the residents of Hatfield, Massachusetts.
 Its primary function is to provide popular materials to adults, children and teens.
 Secondarily, it is a resource for independent lifelong learning and a supplementary source of educational materials for the Hatfield Elementary School and Smith Academy students.
-Collection development, therefore, focuses on the acquisition of: 1) current popular fiction for adults, teens and children; 2) picture and early concept books for preschoolers; and 3) nonfiction materials appropriate to independent lifelong learning as well as school assignments.
+Collection development, therefore, focuses on the acquisition of: 1) current popular fiction and nonfiction for adults, teens and children; 2) picture and early concept books for preschoolers; and 3) nonfiction materials appropriate to independent lifelong learning as well as school assignments.

 The library’s mission is supported by its membership in the Massachusetts Library System (MLS).
 Access to additional resources and information is also available through Delivery and Interlibrary Loan, as facilitated by our membership in MLS and C/WMARS.